 1- If naturalism is true, the immaterial human soul does not exist.

 2- If the soul does not exist, libertarian free will does not exist.

 3- If libertarian free will does not exist, rationality and knowledge do not exist.

 5- Therefore, libertarian free will exists.

 7- Therefore, naturalism is false.

-8- The best explanation for the existence of the soul is God.
+8- The best explanation for the existence of the soul and/or libertarian free will is God.

 Basically, premise (1) is synonymous with “if naturalism is true, nature is all that exists.”
 That is pretty straightforward.
 Premise (2) is tantamount to “if all that exists is nature, then all that exists is causally determined via the laws of nature and the initial conditions of the big bang.”
 Premise (3) is equivalent with “if all things are causally determined, then that includes all thoughts and beliefs.”
 If our thoughts and beliefs are forced upon us, and we could not have chosen better beliefs, then we are simply left assuming that our determined beliefs are good (let alone true).
 Therefore, we could never rationally affirm that our beliefs are the inference to the best explanation – we can only assume it.